 Halifax, NS, B3H 2A1

 These scholarships are awarded on the basis of academic excellence, proven leadership skills, and involvement in school and/or community activities.
 Recipients will receive $17,000 in their first year of study and $11,000 in each of three subsequent years.
-Applicants must be Canadian citizens and be entering the first year of an undergraduate program at the University of King’s College.
+Applicants must be Canadian citizens and be entering the Foundation Year Programme at the University of King’s College.

 The University of King’s College offers this award in honour of past president Dr. Colin Starnes.
 It is awarded on academic merit and demonstrated financial need.
 Each year, this award is given to a deserving and capable Nova Scotian student who, without financial assistance, may not otherwise be able to attend King’s.

 Foundation Year Programme applicants who graduate from high schools in Nova Scotia are eligible for the Colin Starnes Award, valued at full tuition plus incidental fees for the first year of study at King’s.
 It is non-renewable, but the recipient is automatically considered for in-course scholarships after first year.
 To apply for the Colin Starnes Award, please apply to King’s and submit this application form by January 15.